wp-plugins/securesubmit/readme.txt

 4. This screenshot shows a non-modal view.

 == Changelog ==

+= 1.2.1 =
+* Updated version of DB

+= 1.2.0 =
+* Added Admin view of transactions.
+* Default amount can now be modified.
+* FAQ section added to admin.
+* Plugin now has a side menu option in the admin.
+* Hiding amount fields after submission of payment.
+* Upgraded version of jQuery tokenization library.
+* From email address is now configurable from settings.

+= 1.1.6 =
+* Allowing non-modal users to configure the header text.
+* amountdefault attribute added for default donation amounts.
+* productimage can now be set to "none".

+= 1.1.5 =
+* Internet Explorer 6-9 placeholder fix.
+* CSS Fix for additional style clearing.

+= 1.1.4 =
+* Updated styles to clear textbox attributes.

 = 1.1.3 =
 * Added work around for sites running line break conversion plugins.